moreee-sa/VersusUI/README.md

 3. In OBS, **add a new source** of type **"Browser"**.
 4. **Paste the URL** you copied into the URL field of the Browser Source.
 5. **Set the resolution** of the source to **1280x200px** to fit the layout properly.
+6. To interact with the overlay (e.g., type team names), right-click the Browser Source in OBS and select **"Interact"**.
+This opens an interactive window where you can type or click as needed. 🖱️⌨️

 ## 🚀 Coming Soon
 - Keyboard shortcuts for score control